syncfusion/blazor-docs/src/inplace-editor/in-place-editor/localization.md

 ## Format

 Formatting is a way of representing the value in different formats.
-You can format the following mentioned components with its `format` property when it is passed through the In-place Editor `Model` property.
+You can format the following mentioned components with its `format` property when it is directly configured in the Editor component.

 * [DatePicker](../datepicker/date-format/)
 * [DateRangePicker](../daterangepicker/globalization/)